guigarage/guigarage.github.io/_posts/2012-11-29-the-future-of-vagrant-binding.md

 layout: post
 author: hendrik
 categories: [General, Vagrant-Binding]
-excerpt: 'Currently I'm working on Chef support for the Vagrant-Binding.
-So you can choose between Puppet and Chef as provisioner.'
+excerpt: "Currently I'm working on Chef support for the Vagrant-Binding.
+So you can choose between Puppet and Chef as provisioner."
 featuredImage: sample-9
 permalink: '2012/11/the-future-of-vagrant-binding/'
 header: